 2. Failing Suspension

 Under the vehicle, there is an interconnected system of suspension parts.
 The purpose of the suspension is to dampen the ride and absorb the imperfections.
-A suspension system can be made of shock absorbers, struts, sway bars, springs and bushings.
-When everything is working, you enjoy the ride.
+A suspension system can be made of shock absorbers, struts, sway bars, springs, and bushings.
+When everything is working, you enjoy a smooth ride.
 Otherwise, rattling and a rough ride could occur.